-Supervisors: William G. Bendena, Peter T. Boag, Ian Chin-Sang, Victoria Friesen, Craig W. Hawryshyn, Kenton Ko, Christopher, D. Moyes, William Seroude, Wayne A. Snedden, Virginia K. Walker, Paul G. Young
+Supervisors: Tomas Babek, William G. Bendena, Peter T. Boag, Ian Chin-Sang, Victoria Friesen, Craig W. Hawryshyn, Kenton Ko, Christopher, D. Moyes, Laurent Seroude, Wayne A. Snedden, Virginia K. Walker, Paul G. Young

 - Ecology, Evolution & Behaviour: encompassing a broad range of research interests spanning molecular ecology, population genetics and phylogenetics, behaviour and the evolution of animal and plant reproductive systems.

-Supervisors: Lonnie Aarssen, Shelley E. Arnott, Peter T. Boag, Linda Campbell, Christopher G. Eckert, Victoria L. Friesen, Paul Grogan, Craig W. Hawryshyn, Stephen C. Lougheed, Paul Martin, Robert Montgomerie, Christopher D. Moyes, William Nelson, Laurene M. Ratcliffe.
+Supervisors: Lonnie Aarssen, Shelley E. Arnott, Tomas Babek, Fran Bonier, Peter T. Boag, Adam Chippindale, Rob Colautti, Brian Cumming, Christopher G. Eckert, Victoria L. Friesen, Paul Grogan, Craig W. Hawryshyn, Stephen C. Lougheed, Paul Martin, Robert Montgomerie, Christopher D. Moyes, William Nelson, Laurene M. Ratcliffe, John Smol.

 - Plant Sciences: employing leading edge approaches to answer some of the most pressing questions in plant biology

-Supervisors: Lonnie Aarssen, Christopher G. Eckert, Kenton Ko, Daniel Lefebvre, William C Plaxton, Sharon Regan, Wayne Snedden
+Supervisors: Lonnie Aarssen, Rob Colautti, Christopher G. Eckert, Kenton Ko, Daniel Lefebvre, William C Plaxton, Sharon Regan, Wayne Snedden

 Students may also apply for internal awards and external funding including OGS, NSERC, CIHR scholarships, and the Graduate Deans’ Doctoral Field Travel Award.
 Entering graduate students who win federal government tri-council awards are automatically provided a one time $5,000 /$7,500 top-up award by Queen’s.